 For information on remuneration amounts for each fiscal year, please refer to Governance Data.

-Meetings of the Investment Committee, consisting of executive officers in charge of corporate planning and finance, and other executive officers and general managers appointed by the president & CEO, are held periodically to deliberate on basic plans and important initiatives for maximizing investment effects, while taking the Company’s investment capacity into consideration.
-The committee also monitors past investment effects and considers the termination or cessation of such investments.
+Meetings of the Investment Committee, consisting of Corporate Officers in charge of corporate planning and finance, and Executive/Corporate Officers and General Managers appointed by the President & CEO, are generally held twice a month.
+This committee deliberates on basic plans and important initiatives for maximizing investment returns, considering the Company’s investment capacity.
+The committee also monitors the effectiveness of past investments and considers whether to terminate or cease them.

-From April 2016, we introduced the Unit Supervisory System and established unit supervising executive officers to further improve the efficiency of and reinforce the system for business execution.
+From April 2016, “K” LINE introduced the Unit Supervisory System and established unit supervising Executive/Corporate Officers to further improve the efficiency of and reinforce the system for business execution.

 • Dry Bulk Carriers Unit